nats-io/nats-architecture-and-design/adr/ADR-37.md

 ## Context and Problem Statement

-Consuming messages from a JetStream require a large number of options and design decisions from client API users:
+Consuming messages from a JetStream requires a large number of options and design decisions from client API users:

 - Current JetStream clients create and update a consumer definition on the fly